andrewhooker2/Atlas/README.md

 # OpenAI Chatbot

 This Python script serves as an interface for interacting with the OpenAI API to create a conversational chatbot.
 It allows for maintaining a conversation history and dynamically generates responses using OpenAI's language models.
+Feel free to steal this code!

 ## Features